shafeek2112/server-listing-app/backend/README.md

 Replace the query parameters with your desired filter values.

+**Note**: If you see a "Something wrong with the JSON file or JSON file is not found." error, it means that the JSON file is missing.
+Please refer to the "Data Setup" section below to generate the JSON file.

 ## Running Test Cases

 PHPUnit requires the "dom", "json", "libxml", "mbstring", "tokenizer", "xml", "xmlwriter" extensions.

-Before run the test cases please make sure the application is running and the following PHP extensions are installed and enabled:
+Before run the test cases please make sure the application is running and the following PHP extensions are installed and enabled in your `php.ini` file located in your PHP installation folder:

 - extension=dom
 - extension=json